opentensor/developer-docs/WRITING-STYLE-GUIDE.md

 -----------------------------------------------------------------------------

-When you write a developer document for Opentensor Foundation, your audience should find your documentation readable, informative, and concise.
+When you write a developer document for the Bittensor documentation, your audience should find your documentation readable, informative, and concise.
 To accomplish these goals, here below are a few helpful writing style recommendations.
 We encourage you to stick to the writing style described on this page.

 # General principles